Skip to content

 DeFi Derivatives Explained: On-Chain Trading Guide

-Comprehensive guide to decentralized derivatives including perpetual futures, options, and structured products.
-Understand how DeFi derivatives work, their advantages over CeFi, and the top protocols.
+Guide to decentralized derivatives: perpetual futures, options, and structured products.
+How DeFi derivatives work, their edge over CeFi, top protocols.

 DeFi derivatives have grown fast.
 In 2025 alone, on-chain perp platforms did over $2 trillion in volume.
 Hyperliquid leads by almost every measure.
 The case for DeFi is not just theory.
 Self-custody cuts the risk that wiped out billions at FTX.
 Smart contracts are open and can be checked.
 Anyone can trade with no KYC, no geo-block, no freeze.
 For traders who know the trade-offs, DeFi has a better risk score than CEXes.